 Conflicts Involving a Lawyer’s Personal Interest

 A lawyer may not represent a client if that representation is materially and adversely affected by the lawyer’s financial or other personal interests.
 See, e.g., Restatement (Third) of the Law Governing Lawyers § 125 (2000).
-Although there exists no per se prohibition against engaging in sexual relations with clients in Louisiana1 such relationships sometimes can present a conflict between the lawyer’s personal interest in the relationship and the client’s interests.
+Although there exists no per se prohibition against engaging in sexual relations with clients in Louisiana, such relationships sometimes can present a conflict between the lawyer’s personal interest in the relationship and the client’s interests.
 See ABA Comm. on Ethics and Professional Responsibility, Formal Op.
 92-364 (1992); see also In re Hammond, 56 So.
 3d 199, 213 (La.
-2011) (disciplining lawyer who repeatedly engaged in sexual misconduct with clients for violating rule 1.7).
+2011) (disciplining lawyer who repeatedly engaged in sexual misconduct with clients for violating rule 1.7); and In re Fuerst, 157 So.
+3d 569, 577 (La.
+2014) (lawyer violated rule 1.7(a)(2) by having sexual relationship with client whose divorce was pending).
 The Louisiana Supreme Court has disciplined lawyers when personal relationships have interfered with their ability to exercise independent professional judgment and to render candid advice.
-See, e.g., In re Bailey, No. 2012-B-2536, 2013 WL 1693711, at *8 (La.
-Apr.
-12, 2013) (finding violation for lawyer appointing wife as succession trustee over client’s s trust); In re DeFrancesch, 877 So.
+See, e.g., In re Bailey, 115 So.
+3d 458 (La.
+2013) (finding violation for lawyer appointing wife as succession trustee over client’s trust); In re DeFrancesch, 877 So.
 2d 71 (La.
 2004) (sanctioning lawyer for inappropriate sexual relations with client despite the existence of a preexisting relationship); In re Schambach, 726 So.
 2d 892 (La.
 1999); In re Ashy, 721 So.
 2d 859 (La.
-1998); In re Ryland, 985 So.2d 71 (La.
+1998); In re Ryland, 985 So.
+2d 71 (La.
 2008).